 - Try a sample.
 Once you’ve narrowed it down, purchase a sample from your favorite paint store and paint a few large pieces of poster board.
 Hang your paint samples on different walls for a few days and note how the light changes and how it plays with your other accessories. *I provide free 8″ x 10″ color samples to my color consultation clients.

 Still need a little help?
-Three Bears Home Staging and Redesign offers affordable color consultations that can help you choose the paint that’s right for you!
+Three Bears Home Staging offers affordable color consultations that can help you choose the paint that’s right for you!
 We also have great color palettes that work for home staging!
 Call us at (832) 377-0785 to transform your home into a color palette you love!